The Lower Deschutes during Fall and Winter

 - Less pressure means less wary fish.

 Fish are spawning 12 months a year.
-December and January are no exception.
-During winter the tail end of the chinook spawn is still occurring and a large, easy, mass of protein is hard for a growing redside to turn down.
-There are also whitefish spawning at this time.
+October through January are no exceptions.
+During fall the Chinook spawn is occurring and a large, easy, mass of protein is hard for a growing Redside to turn down.
+There are also whitefish spawning in the winter.
 Whitefish spawning is a bit different from most other salmonids in that they don’t dig a redd.
 Instead they will school together and release their eggs and milt into the current to freely drift until it finds a resting place.
 Because of this whitefish eggs are an easy target for a redside to intercept as they are in the drift.
 Small glo bugs in various colors under an indicator are killers this time of year.